worldbank/metadata-editor/docs/quick-start.md

 ![image](https://user-images.githubusercontent.com/35276300/231555203-fb3184c0-d93d-4417-8411-4d21afe655a1.png)

-## Example 1: Documenting and cataloguing a working paper
+## Example 1: Documenting and cataloguing a book

 The book we will document is titled "The Analysis of Household Surveys: A Microeconometric Approach to Development Policy" by Angus Deaton (2019), openly available from the World Bank's Open Knowledge Repository at http://hdl.handle.net/10986/30394.